Szymon-Czuszek/SAS-Data-Science/README.md

 - The PROC MEANS procedure calculates basic statistics such as mean, median, minimum, maximum, and standard deviation for the AGE variable from the CLASS dataset.

+## Descriptive Statistics for Age Variable

+- The PROC UNIVARIATE procedure calculates basic statistics such as mean, median, minimum, maximum, and standard deviation for the AGE variable from the CLASS dataset.

 ## Usage

 Clone the repository to your local machine.